How you gonna feel when you see your lady strolling

 - Generation Ship: A Ragtag Bunch of Hippies hijack a generation ship and set off for the stars.

 - La Résistance: The hijackers have been members of America's La Résistance for decades before deciding on a new plan.

 - Lyrical Cold Open: "Sunrise", written entirely by Grace Slick, opens with her singing the title before any instruments join in.

-- New Wave Science Fiction: Although it was loosely based on a classic SF novel, the protagonists were replaced by a rag-tag band of hippies in search of free love and free music, and the musical experimentation on the album, especially the section where the Generation Ship launches, made it a favorite among New Wave SF fans.
+- New Wave Science Fiction: Although it was loosely based on a classic SF novel, the protagonists were replaced by a rag-tag band of hippies in search of free love and free music, and the musical experimentation on the album, especially the section where the Generation Ship launches, made it a favourite among New Wave SF fans.

 - Oppressive States of America: The increasingly oppressive and fascistic government of the US, which has outright declared rock-and-roll illegal, inspires a rag-tag band of hippies to hijack a starship.

 - Protest Song: The album's opener, "Mau Mau", is a classic anti-war protest song of the sort the Jefferson Airplane had done several times previously.